You can set permissions for a website without changing your default settings.

 - Bluetooth devices: Sites usually connect to Bluetooth devices to allow a site to record and show information about the device.
 Learn more about Bluetooth device connection.

-- Background sync: After you leave a site, it can sync to finish tasks, like upload photos or send a chat message.
+- Background sync: After you leave a site, it can sync to finish tasks, like uploading photos or sending a chat message.

 - Fonts: Sites can ask to use fonts that are installed on your local device.